Why Standard Tax Calculators Miss the Point for Capital-Intensive Businesses

 Capital expenditure changes the comparison because of the Annual Investment Allowance (AIA).
 The AIA lets you deduct 100% of the cost of most plant and machinery from your taxable profits in the year you buy it.
 But how that deduction works depends on whether you are a sole trader or a limited company.
 The difference can be worth tens of thousands of pounds.

-As ICAEW qualified accountants, we run these comparisons for clients across every sector.
+We run these comparisons for clients across every sector.
 This article walks through the real numbers so you can make a decision that fits your specific situation.

 How the Annual Investment Allowance Works for Sole Traders and Limited Companies